-At January 31, 2020 and January 31, 2019, inventory is entirely comprised of finished goods inventory.
+At January 31, 2021 and January 31, 2020, inventory is entirely comprised of finished goods inventory.
 Finished goods inventory primarily consists of hardware and related parts for mobile asset units held for sale.
-For the years ended January 31, 2020, 2019 and 2018, a provision for excess or obsolete inventories has been recorded in cost of revenues of nil, nominal and \$0.1 million, respectively.
+For the years ended January 31, 2021, 2020 and 2019, a provision for excess or obsolete inventories has been recorded in cost of revenues of nil, nil and nominal, respectively.